 Farms We fund

-10% of TATER TAT sales go directly to sustainable farms and healthy food organizations.
+10% of TATER TAT sales SUPPORTS sustainable farms.

 Our aim at Tater Tats is to encourage healthy, seasonal eating.
 We love farmers, and we want to create positive change in our food systems, so each year we give back 10% of total sales to farmers who are changing the world from the ground up.
 This means, for every four tattoos you buy, we give 50 cents to a farm who is growing sustainable, earth friendly, delicious food.
 Keep reading to learn about the farms we fund!